Follow TV Tropes

 Mont-Blanc is a peace-loving robot beloved worldwide for his conservation efforts and humanitarian aid.
 He is killed right at the start of the story, the first of Pluto's robot victims.

-• An Arm and a Leg: Is completely disemboweled from his battle with Pluto.
+• An Arm and a Leg: His body is found torn to pieces after his fight with Pluto.

 • Friend to All Children: Very popular among kids, and shown to enjoy his time with them.